pellcorp/creality/k1/readme.md

 The nginx binaries originally came from: https://github.com/Guilouz/Creality-Helper-Script/raw/main/files/moonraker/moonraker.tar.gz

-Use the `recreate-nginx.sh` script to extract the nginx directory from: https://github.com/Guilouz/Creality-Helper-Script/raw/main/files/moonraker/moonraker.tar.gz
+Use the `scripts/recreate-nginx.sh` script to extract the nginx directory from: https://github.com/Guilouz/Creality-Helper-Script/raw/main/files/moonraker/moonraker.tar.gz

 The install/nginx.conf is originally from moonraker.tar.gz:nginx/nginx/nginx.conf, but I modified it locally to already